jittuu/jittuu.github.com/_posts/2014-05-26-setup-azure-explorer-on-windows-server-2012.markdown

 title: Using Azure Explorer on Windows Server 2012
 ---

+## TL;DR

+1. add http://installers.cerebrata.com into the Trusted sites
+2. add https://cerebratainstallers.blob.core.windows.net into the Trusted sites
+3. go to [download][] and install

+## More

 I use [Azure Explorer][] from cerebrata to work with [azure storage][storage].
 Today, I need to use it at my azure VM with Windows Server 2012.

 I opened IE and go to [download][] Azure Explorer - then I got this error.